skirmer/radlibs/README.md

 a parody of that, updated a bit.

 To get started immediately, you can use the base function: `makeRadlibs()`.
-Just pass a string that includes any number of the following words, and it will fill in something (hopefully) funny!
+Just pass a string that includes any number of the following words, wrapped in curly braces, and it will fill in something (hopefully) funny!

 * noun
 * plural